You can contact Beyond Borders at email@example.com

 Initiatives in TOTNES, DARTINGTON, ASHBURTON, SOUTH BRENT, NEWTON ABBOTT

-Based in Totnes, Devon Integr8 UK is a non-profit community development project that empowers refugees and asylum seekers and helps them integrate into their host communities and start a positive life and work experience.
+Based in Totnes, Devon Integr8 UK is a non-profit community development organisation that empowers refugees and asylum seekers and helps them integrate into their host communities and start a purposeful life and work experience.

 Saif Ali firstname.lastname@example.org